 To start the effort to update the PELD score, the PELD/1B work group first created a list of 21 clinical variables that could be associated with pediatric waitlist mortality.
-They then reviewed the available literature to determine if evidence exists showing that the characteristics are associated with risk of mortality.
-They also determined if the characteristics are objective, widely-available, or already collected by the OPTN.
+They then reviewed the available literature to determine if evidence existed to show that the characteristics were associated with risk of mortality.
+They also determined if the characteristics were objective, widely-available, or already collected by the OPTN.
 If a characteristic was either not associated with risk of mortality or not objective, widely-available, or currently collected by the OPTN, it was not considered for inclusion in the PELD score.
-Table 8 below lists the 21 characteristics considered.
+Table 9 below lists the 21 characteristics considered.